devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

 - `GET /health` – simple health check.
 - `GET /verify` – page for ambassadors to submit post URLs.
 - `GET /tasks` – task checklist for ambassadors with apply buttons.
+- `GET /staking` – view the staking dashboard showing available, total, and locked balances.
 - `GET /transfers` – authenticated transfer panel showing available balance, rolodex search, and personal history.
 - `GET /proposals` – list active proposals and submit new ones.
 - `GET /raid` – table of verified posts with each submitter's wallet and Telegram handle.
+- `POST /staking` – submit a new stake for the upcoming payout window (authenticated users).
+- `POST /staking/unstake` – release the active stake and return the balance to the scorepad (authenticated users).
 - `POST /proposals/submit` – submit a new proposal (authenticated users).
 - `POST /proposals/vote` – vote yes or no on a proposal (authenticated users).
 - `POST /transfers` – submit a points transfer to another ambassador (authenticated users; enforces balance checks).